HTGAWM Season 4 Episode 14 Recap Day Before He Died

 Advertisement

-Will she and Frank ever realise their broken pieces fit together so perfectly?
+Will she and Frank ever realize their broken pieces fit together so perfectly?

 If Laurel does kill her mom, I see no reason why she and Frank can't make their murder-y sometimes-love affair a permanent thing.